ArduPilot/ardupilot_wiki/common/source/docs/common-diagnosing-problems-using-logs.rst

 Compass interference
 ====================

-Interference from the power distribution board, motors, battery, ESCs and other electrical devices near the flight controller can throw off the compass heading which can lead to circling (aka "toilet bowling") or even the copter flying off in completely the wrong direction.
+Interference from the power distribution board, motors, battery, ESCs and other electrical devices near the autopilot can throw off the compass heading which can lead to circling (aka "toilet bowling") or even the copter flying off in completely the wrong direction.
 Graphing the tlog's mag_field (found under "CUSTOM") and throttle (found under VFR_HUD) is the easiest way to quickly see the amount of interference.

 The graph below shows an acceptable amount of magnetic interference with mag_field fluctuations of only 10% to 20% when the throttle is raised.
 Below 30% interference is acceptable.
 Between 30% ~ 60% is in the grey zone where it might be OK (some users are OK, some are not) and really bad magnetic interference will show up as jumps of over 60% when the throttle is raised.